 George Bucar lived in boarding houses near his work, he was to spend the rest of his life living in one room in boarding houses.
 George became more of a brawler; his brawling being directly related to his level of intoxication.
 He had a saying.
 He would hold up his left hand and say “six month hospital.”
 Then he would hold up his right hand and say “grapeyard.”
 With his accented English graveyard came out as grapeyard.
 This would be part of a game we would play with him, grabbing each hand as he spoke and being lifted into the air.
 It was not used for games in his younger days.

 George’s dependence on alcohol continued throughout his life.
 How often he must have wondered what life would have been had he returned to Croatia, with his wife, or after her death.
 In 1921 Dora’s brother Nicklaus made. that return trip and George pondered returning with him.
-Foe whatever reason, he decided to stay.
+For whatever reason, he decided to stay.

+in 1930, Ralph Yurich wanted some help for his wife in keeping house and raising their two children.
+He offered to have Mary (15 at the time) live with his family.
 Ralph was well liked, and the position of butcher provided additional benefits.
 A butcher’s family, even if he didn’t own the shop, ate well.
 There were also opportunities to help friends obtain better cuts of meat.
 Such action created an indebted group of friends who could be called on when help was needed.

 It did not bother George that Ralph was a Serbian-American.
 Old world ethnic differences carried little weight with George.
-Besides, Ralph’s wife, Mary, was a Croation-American, whose family had beeninvolved from the start with the church in Rankin.
+Besides, Ralph’s wife, Mary, was a Croation-American, whose family had been involved from the start with the church in Rankin.
 So Mary Bucar tried again, this time as an “au pair” for Mary Begg Yurich.

 No comments: